- What MSRP Means

 For example, a car with a $24,000 base price might have an MSRP of $28,000 because it includes optional features plus fees totaling $4,000.
 This raises the MSRP for the vehicle far above the base price.
 A car’s base price is often measured before any destination charge, which is included in the window sticker price of any car you’ll buy from a dealer’s lot.
 The destination charge, also called a delivery fee, can range from about $900 to $1,700 in some cases, and that certainly makes for a higher MSRP.

-Base price can also refer to the lowest-priced version of that car.
-If you’re reading an expert car review on Autotrader or anywhere else, the author of that review may write something like “The 2021 Toyota Corolla starts at about $20,000.”
-That price would be for the lowest trim level, the Corolla L.
+Base price refers to the lowest-priced version of that car.
+If you’re reading an expert car review, the author of that review may write something like “The 2022 Honda CR-V starts at about $26,400.”
+That price would be for the CR-V’s lowest trim level, the LX.

-Most people don’t buy the least expensive version of a car; they buy somewhere in the middle, say a Corolla LE with some optional bells and whistles.
-If a new Toyota Corolla L starts at $20,000, you should figure that it’s really a $25,000 car with the features and options most people will want.
+Most people don’t buy the least expensive version of a car; they buy somewhere in the middle, say a CR-V EX with some optional bells and whistles.
+If a new Honda CR-V LX starts at $26,400, you should figure that it’s close to being a $30,000 car with the features and options most people will want.

 Essentially, a car’s invoice price is the amount of money that the dealership pays the manufacturer for a vehicle.
 For example, a car with a $28,000 MSRP might have an invoice price of around $26,000, meaning that the dealer paid the manufacturer $26,000 for the vehicle.
 That means the dealer has a profit margin of around $2,000.